FREQUENTLY ASKED QUESTIONS

 How do you work with New York City restaurants?

-We partner with 75+ restaurants in Brooklyn, Manhattan, and Queens to divert their oyster shells from landfills, and recycle them as reef-starter for young oysters to settle and grow on in New York Harbor.
+We have partnered with over 100 restaurants in Brooklyn, Manhattan, and Queens to divert their oyster shells from landfills, and recycle them as the foundation for young oysters to settle and grow on in New York Harbor.
 Learn more about how recycled shells are becoming the foundation for restored oyster reefs.
 Since the program started, in 2015, we have collected over 2.5 million pounds of shells for reuse in our oyster reef restoration work.

 Can we eat the oysters out of New York Harbor?